simplicityitself/microservice-ux/demoApp/README.md

 node app.js
 ```

-The app should start and bring up a web addressible REST API on localhost:3010.
+The app should start and bring up a web addressable REST API on localhost:3010.
 Logout of the vagrant box and in your local terminal check to see that the API is responding:
 ```bash
 curl -X GET -H "Cache-Control: no-cache"  'http://127.0.0.1:3010/api/'
 ```